-The Grantee agrees to comply with the nondiscrimination provision set forth in Minnesota Statute 181.59 and not discriminate on the basis of race, creed, color, or national origin.

-The Grantee's failure to comply with this requirement may result in cancellation or termination of the Contract, and all money due or to become due under the Contract may be forfeited for a second or any subsequent violation of the terms or conditions of this Contract.
+The Grantee agrees to comply with the nondiscrimination provision set forth in Minnesota Statute 181.59.
+The Grantees failure to comply with section 181.59 may result in cancellation or termination of the agreement, and all money due or to become due under the contract may be forfeited for a second or any subsequent violation of the terms or conditions of this contract.

-10. Firearms Prohibited:
+10. Possession of Firearms on County Premises: